dokterdok/Continuity-Activation-Tool/README.md

 **Pros of using AirPort Extreme cards**: real Apple hardware, better support for Continuity features, doesn't occupy a USB slot

 ### Bluetooth 4.0 USB dongles
-A few import notes about using CAT with USB Bluetooth 4.0 dongles
+A few important notes about using CAT with USB Bluetooth 4.0 dongles:
 * Bluetooth 4.0 dongles based on the Cambridge Silicon Radio CSR CSR8510 A10 chip (e.g. Inatek Nano) are not compatible with CAT.
 * If you plan to buy a new dongle, I strongly recommend to look at dongles based on the Broadcom BCM20702 chip, which are similar to the ones used by Apple in their Continuity compatible Macs.
 A few exmaple: Asus BT400, IOGEAR GBU521, GMYLE, and many others.
 * Instant Hotspot currently doesn't work reliably when using a dongle.
 This is a known issue, no workarounds have been identified yet.